The Drivers Guide To Electric Cars

 Electric Cars Are Expensive Though?

 Yes, electric cars are more expensive compared to conventional petrol and diesel ones.
 To soften the blow there is a government grant for full electric cars (this may change in the future).
-The grant is up to £3500 towards the cost of a qualifying new vehicle, and there is also a grant of up to £500 towards installation of an EV wallbox at your home called the Electric Vehicle Homecharge Scheme.
+The grant as of April 2022 is £1500 towards the cost of a qualifying new vehicle.

-Running and maintenance costs of an electric car are significantly cheaper than petrol and diesel cars, so good in fact that you could be looking at a car that is up to 70% cheaper to run.
+Running and maintenance costs of electric cars are significantly cheaper than petrol and diesel cars, so good in fact that you could be looking at a car that is up to 70% cheaper to run.

 Electric Car Maintenance